asyncapi/website/pages/blog/google-season-of-docs-2022.md

 ___

-## 👉🏽 How to contribute to AsyncAPI Docs
+## 👉🏽 Get started contributing to AsyncAPI Docs Today
-Code isn't the only way to contribute to OSS; Dev Docs are a **huge** help that benefit the entire OSS ecosystem.
+Last but not least, don't forget that code isn't the only way to contribute to OSS; Dev Docs are a **huge** help that benefit the entire OSS ecosystem.
 At AsyncAPI, we value Doc contributions as much as every other type of contribution. ❤️

 To get started as a Docs contributor:
 1. Familiarize yourself with our [project's Contribution Guide](https://github.com/asyncapi/community/blob/master/CONTRIBUTING.md) and our [Code of Conduct](https://github.com/asyncapi/.github/blob/master/CODE_OF_CONDUCT.md).